samip5/JAMK-AADK/README.md

 When you are starting an another exercise, you only need to create a new project inside this repository in your computer, start coding, add files, commit and push it GitLab.

-Remember use Issues Board and drag/drop exercise issue to <b>In Review</b> section when you have completed your exercise project.
+Remember use Issues Board and drag/drop exercise issue to <b>In Review</b> section when you have completed one of your exercise project.
 This way teacher knows what exercises you have completed and teacher can start evaluation of your project.
 Remember do this every time when you are finished one of the exercises!
 This way teacher can start evaluation process immediately when you are working with other exercises.